Larnell Cole: Tranmere Rovers

 On 27 October 2017, Cole signed for National League club Tranmere Rovers on a deal until January 2018.
 Cole made his Tranmere debut the very next day, coming on as a substitute and scoring in a 4–2 home win against Halifax Town.
 Four weeks later, Cole doubled his Rovers goals tally, scoring the opening goal in a 2–2 draw away to Macclesfield Town on 21 November.

 Cole extended his contract with Tranmere at the end of the 2017–18 season, but after just over a year with the club, he was released in January 2019.

 F.C.
 United of Manchester

 Cole joined FC United of Manchester in February 2020.

 Flint Town United

 In June 2022 he joined Cymru Premier side Flint Town United.
 He made his league debut for the club on 13 August.

 Warrington Town

 In February 2023, Cole signed for Northern Premier League Premier Division club Warrington Town.
+He was released by the club at the end of the season.